zhipengliux/PipIsoseq/README.md

-# Long-read sequencing of 5 pig reproductive organ transcriptomes with the Pacific Bioscience RSII platform
-## modified code
+# Long- and short-read RNA sequencing from five reproductive organs of boar